PowerDNS/pdns-ansible/README.md

 ## Requirements

-An Ansible 2.16 or higher installation.
+An ansible-core 2.16 or newer installation.
+Enterprise Linux 8 targets must be managed with ansible-core 2.16: their system Python is 3.6, which the modules of ansible-core 2.20 cannot run.

 ## Dependencies